 Concerns have been raised over the wording of the Queensland government’s amendment to eliminate the state’s so-called “gay panic” defence.

-The widely condemned partial legal defence allows those accused of murder to attempt to reduce a charge down to manslaughter if they claim the violence was triggered by an unwanted homosexual advance.
+The widely condemned partial legal defense allows those accused of murder to attempt to reduce a charge down to manslaughter if they claim the violence was triggered by an unwanted homosexual advance.

 Queensland Attorney-General Yvette D’Ath introduced an amendment bill in November that would amend section 304 of the Criminal Code so the accused could no longer rely on an “unwanted sexual advance” – either homosexual or heterosexual – as a defence of provocation and reduce the charge, except in “circumstances of exceptional character”.